corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/4 - Data Storage.md

 - **Versioning** files at bucket level.
 Must enable versioning in source and destination buckets.
 - **Replication** enables **automatic, asynchronous copying of objects across buckets.**
 	- Cross-region replication
+- **Services provided: Static website hosting**
+	- S3 can host static websites and have them accessible on the Internet.
+If 403, makes sure the bucket policy allows public reads.
 - **Lifecycle**: move between storage classes or using S3 Lifecycle configurations
 	- ![[s3-storage-classes.png]]